-Digital signature: Digital information that has been associated or logically associates with other digital data and which is used as an authentication method for that data and which is defined in more detail in the Act on Strong Electronic Identification and Electronic Signatures.
+Digital signature: Data in electronic format that is associated or logically associates with other electronic data and is used as a means of authentication for that other data.

 E-service ID: An identifier consisting of a series of numbers and a check character that helps identify Finnish citizens and, in accordance with the Municipality of Residence Act, foreign citizens permanently residing in Finland who are entered in the Population Information System.